Clay Stevenson: Professional

+Stevenson with the Capitals in February 2026.

 After Stevenson's sophomore season, the Washington Capitals offered him a contract.
 Following months of deliberation with his coaches at Dartmouth and his agent, he decided to accept the offer and leave college, signing a two-year entry level contract worth $1.85 million on March 28, 2022.
 He spent most of 2022–23 in the ECHL with the South Carolina Stingrays, a Capitals minor league associate, which he believed was beneficial for his development.
 Stevenson made his ECHL debut on November 5, 2022, stopping 38 of 40 shots in a 4–2 victory against the Atlanta Gladiators.
 His first ECHL shutout came on December 3 against the Savannah Ghost Pirates.
 Stevenson was named ECHL Goaltender of the Week for the week of November 28 – December 4, recording 2 wins, a 0.50 GAA, and a SV% of .984 during that stretch.
 He finished the season 19–12–3 with a 2.54 GAA and a .916 SV%.
 He played in five playoff games, where he had a 2-1-2 record with a 2.11 GAA and a .926 SV%.
 That season, he also made three appearances for the Capitals' AHL associate, the Hershey Bears, posting a 3–0 record with a 1.96 GAA and a .924 SV%.